 Export Photos as Galleries

-You can export all the photos as a web gallery when you have finished modifying them.
+After modifying the photos, you can export them as a web gallery.
 To do this, go to the Web module and choose a template.
 You can download additional gallery templates online if you don’t see one that you like.

-On the right-hand side, you can set the copyright information as well as enter the FTP information to have the gallery automatically uploaded to your or your client’s site.
+On the right-hand side, you can set the copyright information and enter the FTP information to automatically upload the gallery to your or your client’s site.